 50% STAMP DUTY INCENTIVE PAID BY THE DEVELOPER ON READY-TO-MOVE-IN APARTMENTS IN ABBOTSFORD*

-Salta Properties will pay 50 per cent of the applicable stamp duty, excluding FIRB surcharge, meaning you will only pay 50% stamp duty if you purchase between 1 July 2021 and 30 September 2021*.
+Salta Properties will pay 50 per cent of the applicable stamp duty, excluding FIRB surcharge, meaning you will only pay 50% stamp duty if you purchase on or after 1st September 2021 and before 31st December 2021*.

 A selection of one and two bedroom apartments available and move-in-ready.

 *Stamp duty is calculated on the particular price points of the apartments available.
-Prices correct as at 1st July 2021.
-To be eligible for the 50 per cent stamp duty discount, purchasers must enter into a contract for a newly built property at The Park House with a purchase price of under $1 million on or after 1 July 2021 and before 30 September 2021.
-Salta Properties will pay 50 per cent of the stamp duty applicable to the property, excluding FIRB surcharge.REGISTER
+Prices correct as at 1st September 2021.
+To be eligible for the 50 per cent stamp duty discount, purchasers must enter into a contract for a newly built property at The Park House with a purchase price of under $1 million on or after 1st September 2021 and before 31st December 2021.
+Salta Properties will pay 50 per cent of the stamp duty applicable to the property, excluding FIRB surcharge.ENQUIRE NOW

 Salta endeavours to collect any personal information directly from the individual with their consent.
 Where personal information is provided to Salta by third parties, relevant staff will always take reasonable steps to obtain consent from the individual to whom the information pertains where required by the legislation.
 Salta only collects personal information that is necessary for the conduct of its business.
 Any Salta client, customer, business partner or recruitment candidate who does not wish their personal information to be provided to any particular organisation or types of organisations should notify Salta at the time of the collection of the personal information.